The Board of Directors hereby submits the report of the business and

 Number of meetings of the Board

-The Board met nine times during the financial year, the details of
+The Board met eight times during the financial year, the details of

-which are given in the Corporate governance report that forms part of
+which are given in the Corporate governance report.
+The maximum

 Policy on directors'' appointment and remuneration

 The current policy is to have an appropriate mix of executive and